Providing Comfort for You and Your Loved One

 As the body weakens and energy decreases, interaction with people, pets and things may also decrease.

 Your loved one may lose interest in once favourite activities (drafts, hobbies, activities, small talk, etc.).
 They may want to be alone, with just one person or with very few at a time.
 They may tire easily and request that visits be shorter than usual.
-Although it is sometimes hard for care partners and loved ones to feel shut out, understand that withdrawal from life is a natural part of our preparation for death.
+Although it is sometimes hard for caregivers and loved ones to feel shut out, understand that withdrawal from life is a natural part of our preparation for death.

 Changing Sleep and Rest Patterns

 Your loved one will spend an increasing amount of time sleeping.
 As the process continues, they will be unable to talk, respond or be awakened.
 At this point, being with them is more important than doing for them.
-Sit with your loved one, hold their hands, and speak softly, clearly and reassuringly.
+Sit with your loved one, hold their hand, and speak softly, clearly and reassuringly.

 Loss of Control of Bladder and Bowels